truonghm/sql-problems/review.md

 ## Introduction

 In past 2 years, particularly during the months I was unemployed, I have realized that the hiring process for data analyst role is becoming increasingly technical.
-There are mainly two ways to test the applicant technical ability that I have encountered:
+There are mainly two ways to test the applicant's technical ability that I have encountered:

-1. **Assignment/Testing**: Applicant is assigned a data analysis problem, which can either be done at home and submitted before a given deadline, or done on-site.
+1. **Assignment/Testing**: Applicant is assigned a problem, which can either be done at home and submitted before a given deadline, or done on-site.
 The former is more common.
-Applicant can choose whichever technologies they are comfortable with, as long as they can produce result.
+Applicant can choose whichever tools they are comfortable with, as long as they can produce result.
 Methodology and domain knowledge are often valued more.

 2. **Technical questions** given during interviews, which cover various topics: probability, statistics, SQL, Python, R, etc. You may be required to write your code on paper.

-This review is mainly about the 2nd method: technical questions, particularly SQL questions.
-I admit that I lack a formal education in database management/ETL, and thus heavily, and also willingly depend on Google and code completion instead of memorization.
-As such SQL questions can be scary.
+This review is mainly beneficial for the 2nd method of testing, which is using technical questions, particularly SQL questions.
+I admit that I lack a formal education in database management/ETL, and thus heavily, and also willingly depend on Google and code completion.
+As such writing SQL on paper (not to mention in front of other people) can be scary.

-I'm writing this review with the goal of becoming more proficient in SQL, at a level where I understand how SQL and databases work under the hood and begin to approach optimization, instead of just focusing on making queries work without error.

 ---
 ## Some notes on joining tables